History of Kollam: Kollam as a part of Venad

 The Kingdom of Quilon or Venad was one of the three prominent late medieval Hindu feudal kingdoms on the Malabar Coast in South India.
 Venad ruled Kollam from the 9th century CE to the early 18th century, when it was transformed into the Kingdom of Travancore.

-The rulers of Quilon, the Venattadi Kulasekharas, traces their relations back to the Ay kingdom and the Later Cheras.
+The rulers of Quilon, the Venattadikal Kulasekharas, traces their relations back to the Later Cheras.
 Sulaiman al-Tajir, a Persian merchant who visited Kerala during the reign of Sthanu Ravi Varma (9th century CE), records that there was extensive trade between Kerala and China at that time, based at the port of Kollam.
 The last Chera ruler, Rama Varma Kulashekhara, was the first ruler of an independent state of Quilon.

 In the early 14th century, King Ravi Varma established a short-lived supremacy over South India.
 After his death, Quilon only included most of modern-day Kollam and Thiruvananthapuram districts of Kerala and Kanyakumari district of Tamil Nadu.
 Marco Polo claimed to have visited his capital at Quilon, a centre of commerce and trade with China and the Levant.
 Europeans were attracted to the region during the late fifteenth century, primarily in pursuit of the then rare commodity, black pepper.
 Quilon was the forerunner to Travancore.

 In the Sangam age most of the present-day Kerala state was ruled by the Chera dynasty, Ezhimala rulers and the Ay rulers.
 Venad, ruled by the dynasty of the same name, was in the Ay kingdom.
 By the 9th century, Venad became a part of the Later Chera Kingdom.
 It became a semi-autonomous state within the Later Chera Kingdom.
 In the 11th century the region fell under the Chola empire.

-During the 12th century, the Venad dynasty merged the remnants of the old Ay Dynasty to them forming the Chirava Mooppan (the ruling King) and the Thrippappur Mooppan (the Crown Prince).
+During the 12th century, the Venad dynasty merged the remnants of the old Ay dynasty to them forming the Chirava Mooppan (the ruling King) and the Thrippappur Mooppan (the Crown Prince).
 The provincial capital of the local patriarchal dynasty was at port Kollam.
 The port was visited by syriac Christians, Chinese and Arabs.
 In same century, the capital of the war-torn Later Chera Kingdom was relocated to Kollam and the Kulasekhara dynasty merged with the Venad rulers.
 The last King of the Kulasekhara dynasty based on Mahodayapuram, Rama Varma Kulashekhara, was the first ruler of an independent Venad.
 The Hindu kings of Vijayanagar empire ruled Venad briefly in the 16th century.

-The port at Kozhikode held superior economic and political position in medieval Kerala coast, while Kannur, Kollam, and Kochi, were commercially important secondary ports, where the traders from various parts of the world would gather.